Illusion of validity: Overcoming the illusion

-If one wishes to try to avoid being traduced by the illusion of validity, according to Kahneman, one should ask two questions: "Is the environment in which the judgment is made sufficiently regular to enable predictions from the available evidence?
-The answer is yes for diagnosticians, no for stock pickers.
-Do the professionals have an adequate opportunity to learn the cues and the regularities?
-The answer here depends on the professionals' experience and on the quality and speed with which they discover their mistakes."
+If one wishes to try to avoid the illusion of validity, according to Kahneman, one should ask two questions:

 While many professionals "easily pass both tests," meaning that their "off-the-cuff judgments" are of value, in general judgments by "assertive and confident people" should be taken with a grain of salt "unless you have independent reason to believe that they know what they are talking about."
 This can be difficult, however, because "overconfident professionals...act as experts and look like experts," and it can be a "struggle to remind yourself that they may be in the grip of an illusion."

 In his article on the false rape case at the University of Virginia, Harlan Loeb outlined an approach to avoiding the illusion of validity in cases which, like that one, involve “a highly emotional and personal issue that has national resonance, high-profile media coverage and an organization already on the defensive with recent issues.”
 He advised, first: "Always challenge (appropriately, of course) facts and assumptions that many rely on to inform their thinking and decision-making about risk and crisis management."
 Second: "In situations with palpable unknowns, where the illusion of validity in decision-making is a material threat, push hard to do research, polling and active listening to help identify the levers and pulleys that shape the operating and environmental realities of the present risk."
 Third: "Determine existing organizational challenges that will prevent leadership from making decisions consistently, effectively, and quickly in the face of uncertainty."
 Fourth: "Be aware of how current actions could dictate future strategy."
 Fifth: "Be ready to take on current risk to manage future risk."

 Phil Thornton has offered the following advice for avoiding the illusion of validity in the financial sector.
 First, "remember that just because previous generations were successful following certain approaches, replicating their actions may not necessarily be a good idea."
 Second, "remember that the consequences of decisions being wrong can be more important than the probability of them being correct."